../../../175pxls.gif (78 bytes)

 The market access concessions for agricultural products that were made in the Uruguay Round of multilateral trade negotiations are set out in Members’ Schedules annexed to the Marrakesh Protocol, and are an integral part of the GATT 1994.
 By the terms of the Marrakesh Protocol, the Schedules are “Schedules to the GATT 1994”, and Article II:7 of the GATT 1994 provides that “Schedules annexed to this Agreement are hereby made an integral part of Part I of this Agreement”.
 With respect to concessions contained in the Schedules annexed to the GATT 1947, the panel in United States — Restrictions on Importation of Sugar (“United States — Sugar Headnote”) found that:

-… Article permits contracting parties to incorporate into their Schedules acts yielding rights under the General Agreement but not acts diminishing obligations under that Agreement.
+… Article II permits contracting parties to incorporate into their Schedules acts yielding rights under the General Agreement but not acts diminishing obligations under that Agreement.

 This principle is equally valid for the market access concessions and commitments for agricultural products contained in the Schedules annexed to the GATT 1994.
 The ordinary meaning of the term “concessions” suggests that a Member may yield rights and grant benefits, but it cannot diminish its obligations.
 This interpretation is confirmed by paragraph 3 of the Marrakesh Protocol which provides: